Psairon/rsschool-cv/cv.md

 * **Сodewars:** https://www.codewars.com/users/Psairon

 ## About Me
-My main advantage is independence.
-While classmates ask me how the problem is solved, I solve my problems myself.
-I'm 25 and I have a lot of experience in different specialties, but at some point I realized that my personality would be good for programming.
-Since I was educated in the field of design and worked with HTML, CSS and JavaScript at the university, my choice immediately fell on Frontend.
+My best feature is independence.
+While all my classmates ask me how to solve the problem, I already solve it by myself.
+I'm 25 and I have a lot of experience in different specialties.
+But at some point I realized that programming is my cup of tea.
+Because I was educated in design and at the university I worked with applications like HTML, CSS and JavaScript, my choice immediately fell to Frontend developer.

 #### My strengths:
-*  Fast learner
+* I'm a fast learner;
-* Developed soft skills
+* I have well-developed soft skills;
-* Logical thinking
+* I can boast of logical thinking;
-* Ability to use Google
+* And last but not least: I'am a skilled Google user.

 ## Skills:
 * HTML5, CSS3;